computablelabs/compas/README.md

 ## Installation
 #### Virtual environment
-Note that we are assuming `pip` is installed and available
+_Note that we are assuming `pip` is installed and available_

+Open a terminal and perform the following to either confirm or install `virtualenv`:

     which virtualenv || pip install --upgrade virtualenv